Main content of the website

 Yes!
 Please work with your insurance company to sign authorization and permit forms that allow a contractor to do the debris removal.
 Parks Canada needs to be informed.
 Here is a link to their forms and process.

-Every homeowner/contractor will be responsible for following strict health, safety and environmental guidelines.
-There are two specific documents from Parks Canada (Post-Fire Demolition Supplementary Mitigations and Preapproved Routine Impact Assessment Routine Development Projects within the Town of Jasper) that outline all the necessary measures that need to be taken to ensure everyone's health and safety during the debris removal and demolition process.
+If you are interested in further details, every homeowner/contractor will be responsible for following strict health, safety and environmental guidelines including two specific documents from Parks Canada (Post-Fire Demolition Supplementary Mitigations and Preapproved Routine Impact Assessment Routine Development Projects within the Town of Jasper) that outline all the necessary measures that need to be taken to ensure everyone's health and safety during the debris removal and demolition process.

 What about the asbestos signs I see around fencing?
 What can you tell me about that?